 Shopify is the leading multichannel commerce platform built for small and medium-sized businesses.
 It provides a wide range of tools that merchants can use to sell both physical and digital products.

-Sellers can create their own online store and manage it across multiple sale channels, including mobile, web, social media, and marketplaces.
-Everything on this online store can be customized to meet the brand requirements.
+Sellers can create and manage their own online store across multiple sale channels, including mobile, web, social media, and marketplaces.
+Everything on this online store can be customized to meet the brand’s requirements.

 With Live View, merchants can track real-time store activity.
 It captures and displays the visual of customers’ behavior throughout their checkout process.